rishhabhx/satellite-road-extraction/README.md

-# Hybrid U-Net and CNN for Road Extraction from DeepGlobe Dataset
+# Road Extraction from Satellite Images

 This repository presents a deep learning model for road extraction from satellite images in the DeepGlobe road extraction dataset.
 The model leverages a hybrid architecture that combines the strengths of U-Net and Convolutional Neural Networks (CNNs).